-(e) ENTITLEMENTS.-The Secretary is entitled to receive funds, and shall receive funds, from the Secretary of the Treasury in an amount equal to the total par-value of the stock issued to the Secretary of the Treasury.
-Each State trust fund is entitled to receive, and the Secretary of Agriculture shall promptly pay to each such trust fund, amounts calculated under procedures described in subsection (b).

-(f) REGULATIONS.-Except regarding the eligible State described in section 1465(c)(3)(A), the Secretary shall promulgate proposed and final regulations, under the prior public comment provisions of section 553 of title 5, United States Code, setting forth-

-(1) the application procedures for eligible States;

-(2) the factors to be used in approving applicants;

-(3) procedures for the prompt payment of the obligations of the Secretary under subsection (b);

-(4) recordkeeping requirements for approved State trust funds;

-(5) requirements to prevent program abuse and procedures to recover improperly obtained funds; (6) rules permitting State trust funds to act as revolving

-(6) rules permitting State trust funds to act as revolving funds or to otherwise accumulate additional capital, based on investments, to be subsequently used to promote the purposes of this chapter; and
+- (e) ENTITLEMENTS.-The Secretary is entitled to receive funds, and shall receive funds, from the Secretary of the Treasury in an amount equal to the total par-value of the stock issued to the Secretary of the Treasury.
+Each State trust fund is entitled to receive, and the Secretary of Agriculture shall promptly pay to each such trust fund, amounts calculated under procedures described in sub- - section (b). - (f) REGULATIONS.-Except regarding the eligible State described in section 1465(c)(3)(Å), the Secretary shall promulgate proposed and final regulations, under the prior public comment provisions of section 553 of title 5, United States Code, setting forth- - (1) the application procedures for eligible States; - (2) the factors to be used in approving applicants; - (3) procedures for the prompt payment of the obligations of the Secretary under subsection (b); - (4) recordkeeping requirements for approved State trust funds; - (5) requirements to prevent program abuse and procedures to recover improperly obtained funds; - (6) rules permitting State trust funds to act as revolving funds or to otherwise accumulate additional capital, based on investments, to be subsequently used to promote the purposes of this chapter; and the program.

-(7) any other rules necessary and appropriate to carry out the program.
+(7) any other rules necessary and appropriate to carry out